 PLI helps protect you and your company against a claim that professional advice or services you provided caused a client or customer financial harm due to mistakes on your business’s part or because the business failed to perform some service.

 For example, if you are an accountant or bookkeeper and make a clerical error that costs a client thousands of dollars or if you work as a photographer and accidentally damage a client’s wedding photos – claims in these situations could have costly legal repercussions.
 Professional liability insurance will help cover the costs and fees associated with resolving such incidents, including legal fees and damages awarded.

-One thing to consider when choosing a Professional Liability insurance provider is that many professional liability insurance policies are written on a “claims made” basis with a retroactive time frame.
+One thing to consider when choosing an insurance provider is that many professional liability insurance policies are written on a “claims made” basis with a retroactive time frame.
 For example, if a claim is made against you for an act that happened before the retroactive date on the policy, that claim won’t be covered.
-So when selecting your Professional Liability policy consider the retroactive date and remember, generally the farther back the date, the better.
+So when selecting your policy consider the retroactive date and remember, generally the farther back the date, the better.